Welcome to Year 1!

 Team Leader: Mrs Norbury

-This is an exciting and important year for your child as they move from Year R into Year 1.
+This is an exciting and important year for your child as they move from Early Years into Year 1.
 We aim to provide a smooth transition between year groups, by having thorough communication between teachers as well as settling in activities upon return to school in September.
 It is of great importance to us that the children are supported in the best possible way, to ensure they feel safe and happy to learn.

-We work alongside the foundations which have been laid in Early Years and continue with an Explore and Discover based approach to our learning in the Autumn term.
+We build on the foundations which have been laid in Early Years and continue with an Explore and Discover based approach to our learning in the Autumn term.
 Each area of the curriculum is based around small, focused teaching and learning time, as well as some free choice in that specific curriculum area.
 Gradually, as the year progresses, the learning will take on a more structured approach.
 We build on the length of time children can sit for a teaching input, as well as working independently and in groups on specific tasks.
 We work through a topic based approached to your child’s learning.
 This allows them to become immersed in the topic regardless of the specific subject.
 By the time we reach the Summer term, structured whole class curriculum lessons are in place.

 On a final note, we always welcome parents or grandparents to help with reading and other activities in class on a regular basis or for a specific purpose.
 If you are able to offer your time, please get in touch with your child’s class teacher.